 The local church is generally quick to step up when someone gets sick or passes away.
 We deliver meals, meet practical needs, and offer encouragement.
 But what happens when the meal train slows down and people stop visiting?
 Grief and disability both offer a relentless reality that must be faced day after day.
 So, how can we give practical support to the families affected by disability in our church communities?

 - Knowing How to Organize: Supporting families in need can be overwhelming, especially if the need is chronic and the care team is small.
-As you endeavor to support a family facing hardship, consider appointing someone who the family trusts and is comfortable with to act as the point of communication with everyone outside the family.
+As you endeavor to support a family facing hardship, consider appointing someone who the family trusts and is comfortable with to act as the point of communication for everyone outside the family.
 This removes the time-consuming burden of communicating with many people and the awkwardness of having to ask, decline, or coordinate help themselves.
 As your care extends beyond a single family who needs help for a specific short-term need, we highly encourage you to establish an intentional and well-structured system of care.
 Establishing such a system will allow your church body to care not only for families impacted by disability, but also for other church members in need.

 When we thoughtfully work together to meet one another’s needs, we express God’s love in a unique way.
 Supporting caregivers will open the door for deeper friendships, meet their practical needs, and allow us to experience the joy of their friendship.
 Through the process of caregiving, we have much to learn from the families that we serve while we help them find a sustainable rhythm of daily life.